Have a question on Alcohol and it’s effects? We give you the answers here.

 More alcohol continues to be sold per adult in Scotland than in England and Wales.
 In 2015, 20% more alcohol was sold in Scotland.
 This was mainly due to higher sales of lower-priced alcohol through supermarkets and off-licences, particularly vodka.

-Drinking alcohol is one of the leading risk factors for chronic diseases along with smoking, poor diet and physical inactivity.
-Alcohol causes more than 60 conditions including oral, breast and bowel cancers, liver disease and cardiovascular disease.
+Alcohol abuse is one of the leading risk factors for chronic diseases along with smoking, poor diet and physical inactivity.
+Alcohol abuse causes more than 60 conditions including oral, breast and bowel cancers, liver disease and cardiovascular disease.

 These are largely preventable illnesses which reduce healthy life expectancy and put the NHS under immense strain.